GetStream/react-native-samples/projects/WhatsAppClone/README.md

 ## Set Environment variables

-- Create an .env file in root folder of this project:
+- Create an .env file in root folder of the WhatsAppClone project:

 ```sh
 touch .env